A Profile of Humble ISD

 An exceptionally large number of parents support teachers by volunteering their time at our schools, and the Humble Council of PTAs plays a vital role in the success of our students.
 All campuses have active PTA/PTO or PTSA organizations and actively engaged booster clubs for sports and fine arts groups.
 Parents are encouraged to be actively involved in their children's education.
 As our mission states, our purpose, in partnership with families and community, is to develop each child intellectually, artistically, emotionally, physically, and socially so that all students are life-long learners, complex thinkers, responsible global citizens and effective communicators.

 AcademicsHumble ISD students have a long history of outperforming students in Texas and the nation.
-The district's rating for 2011 by the Texas Education Agency is Recognized.
-Of the district's 40 schools, 13 are rated Academically Acceptable, 14 are rated Recognized, and 13 are rated Exemplary.
+The district's rating for 2014 by the Texas Education Agency is Met Standard, the highest rating possible.
+All of the district's schools have earned the Met Standard rating.

 A quick overview of some of the special learning opportunities offered in Humble ISD include: